 If you have your auto-correct feature turned on, you are more likely to have the wrong word in a sentence.
-Here, ‘convection’s is not the word we want, but it is spelled correctly, so spell-checker will probably not highlight it.
+Here, ‘convection’ is not the word we want, but it is spelled correctly, so the spell-checker will probably not highlight it.
 Beware of misplaced words!

 I would recommend turning on the grammar checker in Microsoft Word.
 This will put a blue underline under a word, phrase or sentence that seems incorrrect, according to common grammar rules.
 If you see a blue underline, take a close look at the phrase.
 Here is a good example: